 resources.
 These activities involve personal work with specific

-clients, including:
+clients, suggesting:

 Tracking the movement of funds on customer accounts -